Careers in Yr 10

 - Continues use of the online careers tool – Kudos, specifically using the CV builder to help prepare for job shadowing applications

-- Continued development of soft skills trough the PiXL Edge programme
+- Continued development of soft skills through the PiXL Edge programme

 - A chance to visit the school’s Careers Fair where around 40 businesses, colleges, trainers, the armed services, and universities are available to discuss future options